Skip to main content

 Partner – Home, School, Community Partnerships.
 At Stelly’s:

 • We are actively looking for ways to connect with Indigenous families.
 For example, this year we held a Welcome Back BBQ for our Meet-the-Teacher evening, and we will be hosting a Course Selection/Grad Planning Evening in community to provide the information families may need to help their students choose their courses.
+We are also considering a community dinner or tea to strengthen connections between the W̱SÁNEĆ community and the school.

 • We often connect with our Indigenous Family Advocate and external support agencies (ie ICYMH) to ensure families and students have the support they need.